-Additional 15 credit hours, as follows:
+An additional 15 credit hours, as follows:

-- Three credits to be taken in an elective course - Three credits to be taken in a research seminar implementing an action research project - Each student selects an area of specialization.
-The technology and portfolio requirements are met within the area of specialization.
-The requirements for each are detailed on the following pages.
+• Three credits to be taken in an elective course

+- Three credits of ED606 to be taken in the research seminar implementing an action research project - Each student selects an area of specialization.
+The technology and portfolio requirements are met within the area of specialization in the internship or practicum.
+Students are responsible for demonstrating State standards via work completed in the program and must present a comprehensive portfolio demonstrating these competencies in an exit conference prior to graduation.
+Questions regarding the specific requirements should be directed to the instructor of the seminar, practicum, or internship.

-Students must meet all standards to be eligible for graduation and certification.
+Students must meet all State standards to be eligible for graduation and certification.
 These standards include the Maryland Teacher Technology standards.
-Certification requirements are subject to change, in accordance with MSDE requirements.
+Certification requirements are subject to change, in accordance with MSDE/COMAR requirements, which may result in MSDE/COMAR-based and./or programmatic-based changes, effective by the date noted in MSDE/COMAR or two semesters after announcement of a programmatic change based on MSDE/COMAR changes.